gntyu/bootstrap-monthrangepicker/README.md

 Add one parameter :
 * **monthOrQuarter**:[number]0 for monthRangePicker(default) ,1 for quarterRangePicker

-Delete showWeekNumbers,date and time picker,if you want to use daterangepicker,you can see the [origin](https://github.com/dangrossman/bootstrap-daterangepicker);
+Delete showWeekNumbers,date and time picker, if you want to use daterangepicker, you can see the package [bootstrap-daterangepicker](https://www.npmjs.com/package/bootstrap-daterangepicker);

-If your project is React ,you can see the [react-bootstrap-monthrangepicker](https://github.com/gntyu/bootstrap-monthrangepicker);
+If your project is React , you can see the package [react-bootstrap-monthrangepicker](https://www.npmjs.com/package/react-bootstrap-monthrangepicker);

 ## Screenshots